Episode 029 – Lee Stockner on Going Deep to Serve Students with Special Needs

 - Instead of just going “broad” and expanding instrumental offerings, Lee has also gone “deep” to serve clients better.
 In addition to his teaching studio, Lee has developed a special needs-friendly system of music notation and a method for teaching classical music with that notational language.
 Lee also trains music teachers to teach using this method.

-- When Eric reached his capacity to manage all his projects, he hired a business manager to take some work off his plate and keep his business moving forward.
+- When Lee reached his capacity to manage all his projects, he hired a business manager to take some work off his plate and keep his business moving forward.

 - Like most of us, Lee is susceptible to getting distracted by cool opportunities that come his way.
 He makes a practice of spending time at the gym in order to clear his mind and make more focused business decisions.